 The owner is the assignee and owner of the entire source article.
-BMC recommends choosing an owner that has a Knowledge Admin role.
+We recommend choosing an owner that has a Knowledge Admin role.
 The Knowledge Admin role has broader privileges such as report generation, and managing sources via the Knowledge Management Console.

 The Indexing Interval field applies only to Knowledge Base sources and Searchable sources when their AR form is a Join, Vendor, or View type.
 File System Path sources also have an indexing interval that is set in the configuration form.

 The Indexing Interval field sets how often Full Text Search checks the knowledge source for changes, and then indexes them.
 This process consumes resources from the server.

 Several factors influence the resource consumption: